 For larger amounts of correction, limbal relaxing incisions are not enough to overcome the irregularity.
 In such cases, a special lens implant known as a “toric IOL” can be placed in the eye.
 Like eyeglasses, which are crafted with cylindrical lenses placed in a specific axis to correct one’s particular degree of astigmatism, a toric implant with the correct cylindrical power is carefully rotated into the precise position within the eye to neutralize the corneal astigmatism.

 However, the back side of the lens capsule, which remains intact at the time of surgery in order to support the implant, can become cloudy over time.
 This opacification, sometimes referred to as a “secondary cataract,” can affect vision much the way the cataract once did.
 If this occurs, a brief, painless laser procedure performed in the office can clear the opacity from the implant.
 The capsular opacification does not recur once this is performed.

 Modern cataract surgery is safe and effective, capable of rapidly improving your vision and putting you back into life.
 Don’t let poor vision slow you down.
-Call us today to schedule an appointment with one of our doctors to find out if cataract surgery can help you.
-Please click here
+Call us today at 520-293-6740 to schedule an appointment with one of our doctors to find out if cataract surgery can help you.
+Please click here to request a consultation.

 These links are offered to provide you with further information about this condition.
 They will open in a separate browser window.